 10. Passing information about a monument or painting at a museum.

 When campaigns are assigned to a beacon, it broadcasts them to Bluetooth-enabled smartphones in its proximity.
-Android phones can instantly receive campaigns because they have in-built services (Google Nearby and Samsung CloseBy) that are built to scan these signals and display the associated campaign. iPhones, however, require a separate third party application, such as Nearbee, to do the same.
+Android phones can instantly receive campaigns through NearBee that is built to scan these signals and display the associated campaign. iPhones require a beacon powered app or a separate third party application, such as Nearbee, to do the same.

 Based on what you have chosen to broadcast, the user can either receive a markdown card, form, or custom URL.
 It will first appear as a notification on the user’s lock screen.
 On clicking this notification, the user will be directed to the campaign which will display across the screen.